cossacklabs/acra-engineering-demo/README.md

 author = acrawriter.django.CharField(max_length=100)
 ```

-3. Also we run database migration that changes fields format from string to binary to store encrypted data.
+3. We've also run a database migration that changed the fields' format from `string` to `binary` to store the encrypted data.

-That's all code changes! 🎉
+Those are all the code changes! 🎉

-# Protecting data in simple database application
+# Protecting the data in a simple database application

 ## 1. Installation